PSLmodels/OG-Core/docs/book/content/theory/stationarization.md

 The previous chapters derive all the equations necessary to solve for the steady-state and nonsteady-state equilibria of this model.
 However, because labor productivity is growing at rate $g_y$ as can be seen in the firms' production function {eq}`EqFirmsCESprodfun` and the population is growing at rate $\tilde{g}_{n,t}$ as defined in {eq}`EqPopGrowthTil`, the model is not stationary.
 Different endogenous variables of the model are growing at different rates.
 We have already specified three potential budget closure rules {eq}`EqUnbalGBCclosure_Gt`, {eq}`EqUnbalGBCclosure_TRt`, and {eq}`EqUnbalGBCclosure_TRGt` using some combination of government spending $G_t$ and transfers $TR_t$ that stationarize the debt-to-GDP ratio.

 {numref}`TabStnrzStatVars` lists the definitions of stationary versions of these endogenous variables.
 Variables with a ``$\:\,\hat{}\,\:$'' signify stationary variables.
 The first column of variables are growing at the productivity growth rate $g_y$.
 These variables are most closely associated with individual variables.
 The second column of variables are growing at the population growth rate $\tilde{g}_{n,t}$.
 These variables are most closely associated with population values.
 The third column of variables are growing at both the productivity growth rate $g_y$ and the population growth rate $\tilde{g}_{n,t}$.
 These variables are most closely associated with aggregate variables.
-The last column shows that the interest rate $r_t$ and household labor supply $n_{j,s,t}$ are already stationary.
+The last column shows that the interest rate $r_t$, and household labor supply $n_{j,s,t}$.

 ```{list-table} **Stationary variable definitions.** Note: The interest rate $r_t$ in firm first order condition is already stationary because $Y_t$ and $K_t$ grow at the same rate.
 Household labor supply $n_{j,s,t}\in[0,\tilde{l}]$ is stationary.